The hottest new and used cars in November and year to date - NewsBreak

 Two Hondas make the list:the CR-V compact SUV and the CR-V’s hybrid variant.
 “Honda’s volume was reduced by 17 percent in the U.S compared to the previous year, which led to limited inventory, especially for popular models like the CR-V,” said Brauer.
 “The Honda CR-V Hybrid is likely seeing a sales boost due to elevated gas prices and scarcity of the traditional CR-V and other popular hybrids.”

 The Jeep Wrangler Unlimited rounds out the list.
-“The Jeep Wrangler Unlimited is among the new cars with the greatest price hikes over MSRP, and car buyers are willing to pay a premium for the new versions that are difficult to find on new car lots,” said Brauer.15 cars that currently cost more used than new
+“The Jeep Wrangler Unlimited is among the new cars with the greatest price hikes over MSRP, and car buyers are willing to pay a premium for the new versions that are difficult to find on new car lots,” said Brauer.

 Fastest-Selling Used Vehicles